 This is a series of small-scale seminars, three to four meetings each, about the focus areas of research at Utrecht University.
 The topics will be diverse; ranging from global health issues and transition towards sustainability, to trends in youth culture and the philosophy of science.
 The seminars are hosted by distinguished researchers.
 Through close discussions with these researchers, you will get a better understanding of what it means to carry out interdisciplinary research, what obstacles researchers face, how to create a good research set-up and how to communicate about it with researchers from other disciplines as well as laymen.

-The programme takes one year (7.5 ECTS).
+The programme takes one year (7.5 EC).
 Would you like to know more about this programme?
 Read more about the Graduate Honours Interdisciplinary Seminars.

 We encourage you to participate in an international experience through an exchange programme.
 You can discuss your interest for such experiences with UU’s International Office and the MBI programme coordinator.